 - High blood pressure

-You’re also more likely to take dangerous risk.
+You're also more likely to take dangerous risks.
 That raises your chances of being injured or dying from:

-AUD affects those around you, too.
-Your behavior may damage relationships with loved ones because of anger problems, violence, neglect, and abuse.
-Women who are pregnant and abuse alcohol risk having a miscarriage and fetal alcohol syndrome.
-Their baby also has a higher chance of dying from SIDS after birth.
+AUD affects people around you, too.
+Your drinking may damage relationships with loved ones because of anger problems, violence, neglect, and abuse.
+Pregnant women risk having a miscarriage.
+Their babies are more likely to have fetal alcohol syndrome and sudden infant death syndrome (SIDS).